 What should your DTI be to buy a house?

 A good DTI to get approved for a mortgage is 36% or lower.
 Mortgage lenders want potential clients to be using roughly a third of their income to pay off debt.
 Additionally, no more than 28% of that debt should be going towards servicing your mortgage.

 Rent is not included in debt-to-income calculations for purposes of a mortgage loan.
 Lenders expect you to move out of the house you are renting, so they use the anticipated mortgage payment, property taxes, and homeowners insurance, as well as mortgage insurance and homeowners association (HOA) dues, to determine your DTI ratio.
 They will usually verify that you consistently paid rent on time, though.

 Should I include my spouse’s debt?

+Applying as a couple would be ideal in such a case.
 However, if a couple’s combined credit score and debt-to-income ratio severely affect the prospects of qualifying for a good mortgage, it might be better to apply as an individual.